 As breast milk has amazing antiseptic properties so use it for your own good.
 After feeding your baby, rub a few drops of your milk on your nipple and let it dry.
 Place the nursing pad on it once you notice that the milk has dried.
 If you have itchy or dry nipples, apply a nipple cream or coconut oil to reduce dryness and relieve the pain.

 7. Reach out to a Lactation Consultant

-To avoid mastitis like complications during breastfeeding and to learn useful breastfeeding techniques, it is better to seek a lactation consultant.
-We can help you determine the factors that can lead to mastitis, provide you a proper plan to avoid it, and even if you have developed it, we can guide you on how to reduce its recurrence.
+To avoid mastitis-like complications during breastfeeding and to learn useful breastfeeding techniques, it is better to seek a lactation consultant.
+We can help you determine the factors that can lead to mastitis, provide you with a proper plan to avoid it, and even if you have developed it, we can guide you on how to reduce its recurrence.